 This theme covers topic such as Identity, self-esteem, bullying, safeguarding children in schools and how to build the relationship among other topics.

 The content of these sessions are grounded in evidence-based approaches and psychological research and have been designed to fully equip mentors to meet the wide range of needs young people are likely to present with.

 David Hancock has been awarded a Masters of Science in Career Coaching with distinction from the University of East London’s school of psychology.
 His thesis investigated the impact of Coaching and mentoring on disadvantaged youth from the Tower Hamlets area.
-He has over 5 years’ experience of coaching and mentoring disadvantaged youth and young people in an educational setting and currently works as a learning mentor at St Columba’s Catholic Boys school.
+He has over 5 years’ experience of coaching and mentoring disadvantaged youth and young people in an educational setting.